aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

 Multiple AWS PrivateLink connections
 ''''''''''''''''''''''''''''''''''''

-If you have more than one AWS PrivateLink connection, you can get connection information for the first endpoint as described in :ref:`One AWS PrivateLink connection <one-connection>` (from `Aiven Console <https://console.aiven.io>`__).
-For connection information for the remaining endpoints, you need to use CLI.
+Use CLI to acquire connection information for more than one AWS PrivateLink connnection.

 Each endpoint (connection) has PRIVATELINK_CONNECTION_ID, which you can check using the :doc:`avn service privatelink aws connection list SERVICE_NAME </docs/tools/cli/service/privatelink>` command.